List of Memorial Cup champions: Notes

 All three leagues suspended play on March 12, 2020, in response to the emerging coronavirus pandemic.
 On March 23, the CHL cancelled the remainder of the regular season, member league playoffs, and Memorial Cup which the Kelowna Rockets were set to host.

+On April 13, 2021, the CHL announced the cancellation of the Memorial Cup tournament for a second consecutive year due to limitations on travel, border restrictions, and quarantining requirements as a result of the ongoing coronavirus pandemic.
+The OHL was scheduled to host the 2021 Memorial Cup in either Oshawa or Sault Ste.
+Marie, Ontario.